 There’s almost no end to the number of patterns of prayer that we can follow.
 We aren’t required absolutely to use any of them, but wise is the believer who makes use of the resources God has given His church to help us pray.

-Robert Rothwell (@Robert_Rothwell) is associate editor for Tabletalk magazine and resident adjunct professor of biblical studies at Reformation Bible College.
+Robert Rothwell (@Robert_Rothwell) is associate editor for Tabletalk magazine and a graduate of Reformed Theological Seminary in Orlando, Fla.
 He is writing the daily studies on the Old Testament Historical Books this year.